logzio/logz-docs/_source/logzio_collections/_log-sources/nodejs.md

 ## winston-logzio setup

-winston-logzio is a winston plugin and wrapper for the logzio-nodejs appender.
+This winston plugin is a wrapper for the logzio-nodejs appender, which basically means it just wraps our nodejs logzio shipper.
 With winston-logzio, you can take advantage of the winston logger framework with your Node.js app.

 #### Configure winston-logzio

+**Before you begin, you'll need**: Winston 3 (If you're looking for Winston 2, checkout v1.0.8)

 <div class="tasklist">